sirnewton01/post-web/README.md

 public, not private content.

 In contrast, text files can be retrieved from Apple II or Commodore 64 tapes and read with any modern text editor.
 The same can be said of old CompuServe GIF files.
-These are ancient scrolls in comparison.
+These are ancient scrolls in relative terms.
+Say what you will about simple text but it is one of the most future-proof computer formats in existence and one that is being used extensively in the lightweight markup community to great effect, with github being a great example.

+## Post-Web

+The post-web is something that should emerge from the failures of the world-wide-web and attempt to fix these adding greater capability at a lower cost than the original.
+For those aware of the history of computing an apt metaphor here would be to live in a world of Multics and finally have Unix.
+Another way of putting this is that we live in a world of Mainframes (ie. Cloud, maybe) and we want our personal computers.